 - Take a boat ride along

-- Wander along the riverfront – As my taxi informed me, the Ribeira district is the oldest district of the city and the location where most of the actions are happening.
-Its narrow cobbled streets and old houses are full of character.
+- Wander along the riverfront – This is the oldest district in the city and where most of the action happens.
+The narrow, cobbled streets and old houses are full of character.

-- Take a Port wine tasting tour or food tour – Porto is known for Port.
-Big caves line the southern banks of the Douro River, and you can take a tasting tour there.
-If wine isn’t for you, then you can try a food tasting tour instead.
+- Take a Port wine-tasting tour or food tour – Porto is known for its Port wine.
+You can take a tasting tour of the big caves lining the southern banks of the Douro River.
+If wine isn’t for you, try a food-tasting tour instead.

 Where to stay in Porto

 If you are in search of a modern and comfortable hotel that is easily accessible from both the airport and the tourist areas, then look no further than Crowne Plaza Porto!
 The hotel is beautifully decorated and offers a breakfast that is simply irresistible.
 We have listed some other hotel options for your consideration here.